Pickwick Plaza – East 9 Blade Sign

 Google Maps Link: https://goo.gl/maps/Xnkbw88ZpY72

-Gold Crown Properties
+CLIENT: Gold Crown Properties

 ARCHITECT: Helix, Crossroads Arts District Kansas City, MO